NeoVertex1/MIS/readme.md

 # Morphing Infinity Spiral (MIS)

-The MIS is an intriguing equation that creates a morphing infinity spiral, the spiral also show fractal like multi-scale representations, these features come from simple rules in the equation.
+The MIS is a morphing infinity spiral, the spiral also show fractal like multi-scale representations, these features come from simple rules in the equation.

 >PS.
 I understand this project is >lacking formal work and citations, >this will be done with time.  the >code attached manages to prove many >of the qualities of the equation, >have fun with it.
 The equation >solves a PDE and ODE, I will post >more expanded versions of those >soon. the visualization code >attached does not in any way truly >shows what the MIS looks like, id be >happy if someone submited a better >visualisation code.